pharo-graphics/Bloc/src/Bloc-Infinite.package/BlInfiniteLayoutOrientation.class/README.md

-I abstract measurements depending on the Element's orientation
+I abstract measurements depending on the Element's orientation.

+I make it easier to support horizontal and vertical orientations in ===BlInfiniteLayout===